 - If you notice the sauce is too acidic, add a pinch of sugar to balance its flavor.

-- If the pieces of pork cracklings are too big, cut them to make them easier to eat.
+- If the pieces of pork cracklings are too big, break them before adding them to the sauce, so they will be easier to eat.

 - You can adjust the spiciness in this recipe by adding less or more chiles than the recipe calls for.

-- The recipe can be find in Mexico with other names, such as chicharrones con chile verde, chicharron con salsa verde, or chicharron en verde.
+- The recipe can be found in Mexico with other names, such as chicharrones con chile verde or chicharron en verde.

-- Refried beans are absolutely my favorite and one of the most common side dishes for this recipe.
+Chicharrón en salsa verde makes an amazing main dish that is perfect to serve with Frijoles refritos (refried beans).
+They are my favorite and one of the most common side dishes for this stew.

-- Arroz Blanco (Mexican white rice) is also a good option, specially when you serve chicharron en salsa verde over it, all the sauce goodness will soak up the rice.
+Arroz Blanco (Mexican white rice) is also a good option, especially when you serve the stew on top, all the sauce will soak up the rice!

-Yes!
 I love prep meals, they just save you lots of time in the kitchen and also satisfy unexpected cravings.
-This recipe is perfect to make ahead.
+This recipe is perfect to make ahead for those busy days.

-To reheat, place leftovers in a pan, add a splash of water or chicken stock to return some moisture to the preparation and then heat in the stove over medium heat.
+To reheat, place leftovers in a pan, add a splash of water or chicken stock to return some moisture to the dish, and then heat it on the stovetop over medium heat.

 - 4 serrano peppers (seeds and veins removed)